About common sizes for display ads

 Responsive display ads are the default ad type for the Display Network.
 They automatically adjust their size, appearance and format to fit just about any available ad space.

 To create these ads, upload the different ad assets, including headlines, logos, images and descriptions (you may upload multiple assets of any specific type) into a single creative.
-Google will then render your ads and serve them across the Display Network, optimising them to build a high-performing ad at the time of the impression.
+Google will then render your ads and serve them across the Display Network, optimizing them to build a high-performing ad at the time of the impression.

 Using Responsive display ads leaves the work of creative testing and optimisation to Google, and enables you to focus on better ad performance.
 Learn how to create a Responsive Display ad.